Selling a House After Divorce

 Selling a house after divorce

-Selling a house after divorce is a circumstances lots of us find ourselves in.
+Selling a house after divorce is a circumstance lots of us find ourselves in.

 Separation and divorce can be an upsetting time for everyone, the stress of which can be compounded further by having to sell the former marital home after divorce.

 From agreeing living terms to determining the separation of assets, it’s never an easy process.
 Add to this the costs associated with getting divorced and spate costs associated to selling a house and you have an even more stressful situation to deal with.

 Selling a house after divorce occurs in about a third of divorce cases, with the profits being divided.
 It is natural to want to sell shared assets and move on quickly, but the traditional home selling process can be slow and hamper this completely.